Reinforcement-Learning-Guided Data-Driven Estimation of Spectral Properties of Stochastic Koopman Semigroups: Proofs

-\begin{lemma}[Bellman Target Estimation Error] Let $\mathcal{T}$ be the ideal Bellman optimality operator and $\hat{\mathcal{T}}$ be its empirical counterpart estimated by DQN-SDMD.
-Under Assumptions \ref{ass:sdmd_error} and \ref{ass:linear_q}, and a uniform bound $\|Q_k\|_\infty \leq Q_{\max}$, the single-step estimation error is bounded as following:
+\begin{lemma}[Bellman target estimation error] Let $\mathcal{T}$ be the exact Bellman optimality operator and $\widehat{\mathcal{T}}$ be the operator obtained by replacing the transition expectation with the SDMD-estimated Koopman expectation.
+Under Assumptions~\ref{ass:sdmd_error} and~\ref{ass:linear_q}, if $\|Q_k\|_\infty\le Q_{\max}$, then

 \end{lemma}